 - Daily tasks are added to my notebook.

 - Meeting notes are in my notebook.
 I use the page numbers to “thread” back to the last notes I had about the topic.
 Number the pages in any notebook or buy a notebook that is already paginated.
 (My favorite notebooks that are already paginated are the Leuchtturm.
-I will continue searching for a more economical solution but I think these are worth every penny.
-Check them out here.)
+While I think the Leuchtturm are worth every penny, the Essentials notebooks are a more economical solution, but you will have to number the pages yourself.)

 - During that meeting, if I get an action item, I draw a box (my symbol for task) OR I write the task in the meeting notes with AI (for action item) AND add it immediately to my list of daily tasks with a task indicator.
 This not only allows me to look back and understand what was discussed at the meeting but also keeps my tasks in one place.